 The College recognizes its responsibility to ensure that facilities, programs, services, and activities are accessible.

-Students with psychological disabilities may arrange for classroom, testing and program accommodations when appropriate.
-Students who require these accommodations should contact the coordinator as early as possible.
+Students with psychological disabilities may arrange for classroom, testing, and program accommodations when appropriate.
+Students who require these accommodations should contact the director of the Disability Resource Center as early as possible.

 Appropriate accommodations may include arrangements that require ample advance planning, so early notice is essential.

 Documentation Requirements All documentation must be submitted to the coordinator.
 It should be on letterhead stationery and include the signature, title, and credentials of the professional conducting the evaluation.

 Documentation of a Psychological Disability To document a psychological disability, a student must submit a current report based on a comprehensive evaluation performed by an appropriate professional (i.e., psychiatrist and licensed psychologist or clinical social worker).

 DSM IV diagnosis including procedures and instruments used to make the diagnosis

 summary of evaluation results, relevant history, and treatment including current medications

 identification of functional limitations caused by the disability in a college environment

 recommendations for appropriate accommodations to help compensate for the disability